aravindballa/notes.aravindballa.com/content/writing.md

 title: Writing
 ---

 I inculcated a writing habit long and actually enjoy the process of it.
-This has resulted in start my [blog](https://aravindballa.com/writings) and it also provided me a lot of insights.
-Let me tell you what the goals are when I write.
+This has resulted in starting my [blog](https://aravindballa.com/writings) and it also provided me a lot of insights.
+There are mainly 2 goals to my writing.

 ### To explain something